jtlapp/subtap/README.md

 ## Overview

-`subtap` is a test runner for debugging test suites by selectively running subtests.
+`subtap` is a test runner for [`tap`](https://github.com/tapjs/node-tap) that is designed specifically for debugging tests and for allowing you to selectively run subtests.
 It is optionally also a TAP pretty-printer that emphasizes making even subtle differences between found and wanted values obvious at a glance.

 `subtap` organizes debugging around root subtests.
 A "root subtest" is a test whose parent is a file's root `tap` test. `subtap` numbers the root subtests across all of the test files.
 You can rerun root subtests by indicating their numbers, have the debugger break at the start of each root subtest, and bail out of the test runner after a given number of root subtest failures.